krishauser/GEMstack/GEMstack/offboard/calibration/README.md

+# Data Capture

+### Data Capture Script (`capture_ouster_oak.py`)

+Usage:

+Run roscore in a terminal
+Run catkin_make in gem stack
+Run source /demo_ws/devel/setup.bash
+Run roslaunch basic_launch sensor_init.launch to get all sensors running

+To run script:
+python3 capture_ouster_oak.py
+To specify directory to save data, use --folder "path to save location" (default save folder is data) To specify frequency of data capture, use --frequency put_frequency_in_hz_here (default is 2 hz) To specify the what index the data should start being saved as, use --start_index desired_index_here (default is 1)

 # GEMstack Offboard Calibration

-This repository contains tools for offline calibration of LiDAR and camera sensors to the vehicle coordinate system on the GEM E4 platform.
+This section explains tools for offline calibration of LiDAR and camera sensors to the vehicle coordinate system on the GEM E4 platform.
 The calibration pipeline consists of three stages:

 1. **LiDAR-to-Vehicle**
 2. **Camera-to-Vehicle**